 We then took all reasonable steps to identify owners, occupiers and those with a legal interest in the land which could be affected.

 Stage 2 - Develop

-This stage involved us contacting and discussing our initial thoughts with relevant owners, occupiers and other legal interests.
+This stage involved us sharing our initial thoughts with relevant owners, occupiers and other legal interests and meeting those who expressed an interest in discussing the options with us.